 20. Holiday rentals

-Do you ever find yourself wondering what to do with all that extra space in your house since the kids left home?
+Do you ever find yourself wondering what to do with that extra space in your house?
 Well, that extra space could be the key to your next self-employment opportunity!
 More and more people are renting out their homes to holiday-makers for short-term stays.
 The experience is designed to offer a home-away-from-home experience for people on their travels.

 Some people decide to simply offer people a room for the night, whilst others decide to transform their home into a B&B – offering more of a hotel-style experience, where you will also serve food and potentially even have on-site staff available to answer questions and show your guests around.